RobertLalenoh/SharePointOnline.BulkUploadUserprofilePicture/README.md

             </setting>

-1. For every setting that uses tenantname change this to the name of your own tenant.
+1. For every setting that usses tenantname change this to the name of your own tenant.
 2. Change the import_csv_location to the location from the CSV file you created.
 3. Run the ConsoleApp.exe.